 Directors may participate in a meeting through the use of conference telephone or electronic video screen communication.
-Participation in a meeting through the use of conference telephone or electronic video screen communication constitutes presence in person at that meeting so long as all members participating in the meeting are able to hear one another and have met the other requirements for remote participation as required by the Brown Act..
+Participation in a meeting through the use of conference telephone or electronic video screen communication constitutes presence in person at that meeting so long as all members participating in the meeting are able to hear one another.
 A teleconference meeting is a meeting in which one or more Directors attend the meeting from a remote location via telephone or other electronic means, transmitting audio or audio/video.
 Standard teleconferencing may be used for all purposes during any meeting if the following are met:

-- At least a quorum of the legislative body must participate from locations within the geographic boundaries of the county in which the greatest number of students enrolled in KIPP SoCal's charter schools reside - Additional teleconference locations may be available as additional public access locations for regular board meetings. - Each teleconference location must be specifically identified in the notice and agenda of the meeting, including a full address, as may be applicable
+- At least a quorum of the legislative body must participate from locations within the geographic boundaries of the county in which the greatest number of students enrolled in KIPP SoCal's charter schools reside - Additional teleconference locations may be made available for the public, for example at a school site - Each teleconference location must be specifically identified in the notice and agenda of the meeting, including a full address, as may be applicable